 - Herpes simplex virus: Herpes simplex virus can cause oral sores (HSV-1) and genital herpes (HSV-2).
 Babies may get the virus from their mother during birth (birth-acquired herpes) or if kissed by an infected person (12).

 - West Nile virus: This virus transmits through an infected mosquito bite, causing West Nile fever.
-A severe form of illness with potential complications, such as meningitis, tends to be rare and affect one in 150 infected individuals (13).
+A severe form of illness with potential complications, such as meningitis, tends to be rare and affects one in 150 infected individuals (13).

 - Lymphocytic choriomeningitis virus (LCMV): LCMV spreads via the bite of infected house mice or contact with their urine, droppings, and nesting materials.
 It may also transmit from an infected mother to the fetus (14).